sap-tutorials/eda/tutorials/aem-integrate-cloud-integration-iflow/aem-integrate-cloud-integration-iflow.md

 > Ensure that you've downloaded the `aem-iflow-sample.zip` file from the assets folder in the GitHub repository.
 The integration package is available here: [https://github.com/sap-tutorials/eda/blob/main/tutorials/aem-integrate-cloud-integration-iflow/assets/aem-iflow-sample.zip](https://github.com/sap-tutorials/eda/blob/main/tutorials/aem-integrate-cloud-integration-iflow/assets/aem-iflow-sample.zip).

-👉 Go to your SAP Integration Suite instance and navigate to `Design` > `Integrations and APIs` and click the **Import** button in the top right hand corner, select the `aem-iflow-sample.zip` file and click the Open button.
+👉 Go to your SAP Integration Suite instance and navigate to `Design` > `Integrations and APIs` and choose the **Import** button in the top right hand corner, select the `aem-iflow-sample.zip` file and choose the Open button.

 ![Import integration package file](assets/import-integration-package.png)